thiippal/abulafia/examples/README.md

 #### Loading data from a file

-You can place the key `file` under `data` to provide input data to the task.
+You can place the key `file` under `data` to provide input data to the Task.
 The value of this key should point towards a TSV file that contains the input data.
 The TSV file must contain columns with headers that match those defined under the key `input`.

 ```yaml
 data: